Training & Education

 • The program objectives, a schedule of training sessions and periodic evaluations of the trainee will be handled by the training instructor in each specialization.

-• Health related specialists
+• Health-related specialists

 • Physics and radiology